openhab/openhab-addons/bundles/org.openhab.binding.openweathermap/README.md

 | forecastDaily, forecastToday, forecastTomorrow, forecastDay2, ... forecastDay7  | apparent-night       | Number:Temperature   | Expected apparent temperature in the night.
 Only available in the One Call API   |

 The `forecastDaily` channel group provides [time series support](#persisting-time-series).

+In a future release, the `forecastToday` to `forecastDay7` channel groups won't be created anymore by default as usage of the time series channels instead is encouraged.

 ### One Call API Weather Warnings